czubix/femscript/README.md

 ```

 ## Docs
 The documentation is currently minimal but will be expanded over time.
-What exists now can be found in the `docs` directory.
+What exists now can be found [here](https://czubix.github.io/femscript)

 ## Example Uses